05 December 2017

 Choosing the right holiday resort is more important than the holiday home.
 Take time when researching and don’t be afraid when visiting the resorts to ask to speak to their customers.
 Think about what you and your family need.
 You don’t want to find the perfect holiday home and have nothing to do when you get there.

+Another golden rule is not to rush, and be sure to ask the right questions.
 Make sure you make an appointment so you can spend a good amount of time looking at what’s available and write down anything you may want to ask before you arrive for your appointment so you don’t forget when you are there- and remember, there are no stupid questions!
 Make sure you set aside the time- this is a major decision that you don’t want to rush and appointments can take as little as half an hour up to four hours.

 When viewing properties, what should I look for?